anwaraftab007/DevBandhu/README.md

-# Project Name: DevSangha
+# Project Name: DevBandhu

 ## Description
-DevSangha is a collaborative platform designed to connect developers for project sharing and skill development.
+DevBandhu is a collaborative platform designed to connect developers for project sharing and skill development.
 This repository contains the backend setup for the application, while the frontend is currently under construction.

 ---